build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 kubectl delete deployment stateless
 ```

-> 💡 **Note**: To see pods being spread within AZs withh similar instance sizes, wait until pods and existing EC2 instances launched by Karpenter are removed.
+> 💡 **NOTE**: To see pods being spread within AZs withh similar instance sizes, wait until pods and existing EC2 instances launched by Karpenter are removed.

 To configure a TSP, add the following snippet between the `nodeSelector` and the `containers` block from the `workload.yaml` file you downloaded before: